cseseniordesign/rna-nanostructures/documentation/tutorials/wagtail.md

 There are no drafts, so be careful.
 If you are applying a risky change, be sure to save the previous code.

+## Current Website

+### Home Page

+**Purpose**: The purpose of the home page is to quickly introduce new users to
+* The purpose of the RNAMake Toolkit
+* Links to pages describing relevant information in more detail
+* The overall aesthetic of the program
+It needs to be eye-catching, but not overwhelming

+**Specific Code**:

+### Contacts Page

+**Purpose**: The purpose of the contacts page is to introduce the maintainers of the project as well as the developers.
+It needs to provide the users with points of contact in case something goes wrong or in case they want more information.

+**Specific Code**:

+### Documentation Page

+**Purpose**: The purpose of the documentation page is to provide users with any open-source information regarding the project.
+This could be repositories, access to the console app, or information on how to use the application.

+**Specific Code**:

+### About Page

+**Purpose**: The purpose of the about page is to provide users with non-tutorial information about the project such as funding sources, lab information, news stories, or related papers/conference presentations.